OST-Cloud-Application-Lab/tla-sample-serverless-eda-java-golang/README.md

 The base URL is different for each subproject, as the API Gateway is created for each subproject separately, so make sure to use the correct one.

 ### TLA Manager Endpoints
-The TLA manager endpoints are deployed on AWS with the base URL `https://nlygqcukx6.execute-api.us-east-1.amazonaws.com`.

 | Endpoint                        | Method | Description                                                                                                                                                                                   |
 |---------------------------------|--------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|